psychemedia/sin-eater-resources/src/_through_1880s.md

 >
 > I will first confine myself to death and burial rites.
 We have much that surrounds these events that must have come down to us from the times when the holy fathers were the masters of the ceremonies.

-No mention is made of the sin-eater, but we do see several rituals described that we have mant in related forms prviously.
+No mention is made of the sin-eater, but we do see several rituals described that we have mant in related forms previously.
 For example, the *wake*:

 > *The Gwylnos*, or watchnight, or "Wake," is still an important service in some parts of Wales, and the form of procedure varies in several localities.
 This takes place on the night preceding the funeral.
 The neighbours and friends meet about 7 p.m. in the room wherein the body has been laid.
 The walls of the chamber or room being covered over with linen sheets with laurel leaves pinned on to the sheets, two leaves so placed that they take the form of the letter T or a cross, at the head and feet of the body are placed a lighted candle.
 In a Nonconforming neighbourhood on the borders of Pembroke, Cardigan, and Carmarthen counties, it was customary up to within 30 years, to put a lighted candle on a plate placed on the chest of the body during the *Gwylnos*, whilst placing a plate full of salt on the body was pretty general in Montgomeryshire at one time.
 When the friends had arrived a portion of Scripture was read and hymns sung, and prayers offered alternately with the hymns ; when, about 9 o'clock, after several friends had offered up prayer, the *Gwylnos* closed, and the friends returned to their several homes.
 To bury without a *Gwylnos* was considered a mark of great disrespect to the relatives and to the departed.